avaneev/prvhash/README.md

 For example, while the "minimal PRNG" described earlier has `0.90` cycles/byte performance, the "fused" arrangement has a PRNG performance of `0.47` cycles/byte, with a possibility of further scaling using AVX-512 instructions.
-Note that hashword array size should not be a multiple of the number of "fused" elements, otherwise PRNG stalls.
+Note that the number of "fused" elements should not be a multiple of hashword array size, otherwise PRNG stalls.

 ```
 #include "prvhash_core.h"